kishorekumar003/kicho3/README.md

 - 👋 Hi, I’m Kishorekumar P
-- 👀 I’m interested in web development
+- 👀 I’m interested in Software development
-- 🌱 I’m currently learning html,css,java
+- 🌱 I’m currently learning Java,Data Structures,MySQL
 - 💞️ I’m looking to collaborate
-- 📫 How to reach me ... kishoretheyoung@gmail.com
+- 📫 How to reach me ... kishorekumarkp3@gmail.com

 <!---
 kicho3/kicho3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.